Ujjwaltyagi31/Codtech-Data-Science-Internship-Tasks/Task3_Deployment/README.md

 ## 🏅 Internship
 This project is part of the Data Science Internship offered by CodTech IT Solutions.

+## 🌐 Live Deployment
+The project has been successfully deployed and is accessible online.

+👉 Click Here to Try the Live House Price Predictor :- https://house-price-predictor-elqn.onrender.com

+📌 Note: The web app may take a few seconds to load initially due to free hosting server spin-up.

 ### Building models is great, but making them accessible to the world is even better.
 Task 3 taught me how to do both!